charlierobin/list-missing-apple-music-files-objc/README.md

 It then goes over all the tracks in the library and checks whether or not they have a `Location`.

-If they don’t (which means they are displayed in the Music browser window with a grey warning exclamation mark, and the Music app asks you if you want to try to locate them when you try and play the,) then their details are printed to `stdout`.
+If they don’t (which means they are displayed in the Music browser window with a grey warning exclamation mark, and the Music app asks you if you want to try to locate them when you try and play them) then their details are printed to `stdout`.

 If the track does have a `Location` then the path is checked to make sure that there is actually something there.